vizicist/palette/docs/using_resolume.md

 ## Debugging hints if you don't see any visual output

-- Make sure that you've clicked on the <b>Palette_1</b> cell (the first one) in the layer to activate it.
-This is the most common mistake, for me.
+- Make sure that you've clicked on the <b>Palette</b>
+cell (the first one) in the layer to activate it.
+This is the most common mistake.
 Every time you start Resolume manually, you need to do this.
-If you want to eliminate the need for this, use can use this script: <pre>C:\Program Files\Palette\bin\palettestartresolume.bat</pre>
+If you want to eliminate the need for this, use can use this script: <pre>C:\Program Files\Palette\bin\palettestartall.bat</pre> An alternative way of starting the Palette software is to open a cmd window and execute <b>palettestart</b>.

 - If for some reason Resolume crashes at startup, you can look in this file: <pre>%LOCALAPPDATA%\Palette\logs\ffgl.log</pre>